Chart Color Schemes

 Port Augusta faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is significantly lower than the Australian average, at 12.3% compared to 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common among qualified residents, at 8.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
-Vocational credentials are also prevalent, with 36.9% of residents aged 15 and above holding them - advanced diplomas account for 7.4% while certificates make up 29.5%.
+The area's university qualification rate is 12.3%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 8.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 36.9% of residents aged 15+ holding them, including advanced diplomas (7.4%) and certificates (29.5%).
+Educational participation is high, with 31.8% currently enrolled in formal education: 14.5% in primary, 8.6% in secondary, and 2.5% in tertiary education.

 Frequently Asked Questions - Education